BakedVeg/portfolio/_posts/2023-8-13-HEMsLastVisitorTools.md

 <div style="clear: both;">
     <h2>Fern/Leaf Scattering</h2>
     <p>Ferns and leaves were scattered using the same tool.
 It's essentially the ivy scatter HDA but with a couple of extra parameters.
-This tool was meant to scatter on both the main floor and staircases, as such it has a scatter exclusion scale so I didn't have any clipping into the main plant, and a drop-down menu for selecting an area to scatter on.
-The incoming meshes from Unreal are separated based on normal orientation and scatter location is selected after that.</p>
+This tool was meant to scatter on both the main floor and staircases, therefore, it has a scatter exclusion scale so I didn't have any clipping into the main plant, and a drop-down menu for selecting an area to scatter on.
+The incoming meshes from Unreal are separated based on normal orientation and scatter location is selected after that.
+The larger leaf meshes were made in Houdini by scattering handmade leaves on a grid (which I think is by far the easiest way to get an optimized result).
+The leaves were cut from a Quixel atlas in Blender. </p>
 </div>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Jdz42H3bdbU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>